 - Stack use outside scope

-- Double free/wild free
+- Double free or wild free

 Additionally, HWASan also detects: